 Worship is hardwired into us.
 Our deepest self feels this urge, this need to worship.
 Thus, the question isn't really whether we worship, but only what or whom we worship.
-Will we worship our ancestors or nature or our jobs or a sports hero or wealth or sex . . . you get my point.
+Will we worship our ancestors or nature or our jobs or a sports hero or wealth or sex?
+You get my point.
 N. T. Wright rightly takes this a step further when he says that we become what we worship.
 Worship money and we become greedy.
 Worship sex and we become lustful. . . .
 But worship the LORD God, our creator and redeemer, and we become Christlike.
 That is simply how it works.

-It is easy for us to think of worship as something we all gather for once each week.
+It is easy for us to think of worship only as something we all gather for once each week.
 We pray, sing hymns, hear a sermon, and so on.
 Then we return a week later for another worship service and do it all again.
-But this is not the biblical understanding of worship.
-Our growth as the covenant people of God will not come through a one-hour shot in the arm each week!
-Instead, as Richard Foster says so well, "To worship is to experience Reality, to touch Life.
-It is to know, to feel, to experience the resurrected Christ in the midst of the gathered community.
-It is . . . being invaded by the Shekinah1 of God."2 As the above passage from the Gospel of John shows and as evidenced in Psalm 100, God actively seeks worshipers.
+But our growth as the covenant people of God will not come merely through a one-hour shot in the arm each week.
+There is more, but there is certainly not less.

+As the above passage from the Gospel of John shows and as evidenced in Psalm 100, God actively seeks worshipers.
 God wants a relationship with us and our acknowledgement of his glory and worth.
 Worship is a vital means by which we grow as God's people and enrich our lives with each other as well as with God.

-Bringing back together the who and the where
+Bringing back together the who and the with whom

 We are made for the worship of the LORD God, revealed in Jesus Christ.
 And, as Simon Chan writes, "God made the world in order to make the church."
-As we saw last week, the church does not consist of buildings, not even the beautiful sanctuaries such as our own.
+The church does not consist of buildings, not even the beautiful sanctuaries such as our own.
 Rather, the church consists of all those who have faith in Jesus Christ.
-When we rise each week to recite the Apostles Creed and affirm our belief in "one holy catholic church," we mean the universal church, the body of Christ - to which all Christians, all those who have faith in Jesus Christ, belong.
+When we rise each week to recite together the Apostles Creed and affirm our belief in "one holy catholic church," we mean the universal church, the body of Christ - to which all Christians, all those who have faith in Jesus Christ, belong.
 God had once dwelt in the temple of Jerusalem, but, beginning at Pentecost, God dwells in and among his people.
 It is the people of God themselves who are joined together in Christ, a new creation and new humanity, growing into a holy temple, the temple to which God has returned.
 What a remarkable claim we make, that God's very presence dwells in us, the church -- the people of God.